OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/app-service-web/app-service-vnet-integration-powershell.md

             # validate gateway types, etc.
             if($gateway.GatewayType -ne "Vpn")
             {
-                Write-Error "This gateway is not of the Vpn type.
-It cannot be joined to an App." return
+                Write-Error "This gateway is not of hello Vpn type.
+It cannot be joined tooan App." return
             }

             if($gateway.VpnType -ne "RouteBased")
             {
                 Write-Error "This gateways Vpn type is not RouteBased.
-It cannot be joined to an App." return
+It cannot be joined tooan App." return
             }